3 Fixes to You Are Already Syncing A Personal OneDrive Error

 Got you are already syncing a personal OneDrive on this computer error

 “I'm super frustrated.
 I have been trying for days to figure out how to add a second account under the desktop sync client.
 Everything is working great for my first account, but I cannot add a second account to sync files.
-Whenever I click to add an account and enter the second email account and get the following error, ‘You are already syncing a personal OneDrive on this computer.
+Whenever I click to add an account and enter the second email account, and get the following error: ‘You are already syncing a personal OneDrive on this computer.
 Unlink that account to add a new one. ’ Any suggestions?”

 Sometimes, you may have encountered the problem that you can’t log in to OneDrive, and get a “you’re already syncing a personal OneDrive” or “you're syncing a different account” error message after you add a second OneDrive, or change your email and password for your Microsoft account and try to log in again.
 In this situation, don’t worry, here is what you can do to resolve the problem.